Zyrtec vs Claritin vs Allegra: which allergy medicine is best?

 Zyrtec, Claritin and Allegra are the three most popular second-generation (“non-drowsy”) oral antihistamines for hay fever and hives.
 All three are once-daily, available over the counter and as low-cost generics, and work in similar ways — so the right pick usually comes down to how fast it works, how likely it is to make you sleepy, and how your body responds.

 There is no single “best” — for typical seasonal allergies the three are broadly comparable.
-Cetirizine (Zyrtec) often works fastest but is the most likely of the three to cause some drowsiness; loratadine (Claritin) is the least sedating; fexofenadine (Allegra) is genuinely non-drowsy but absorbs best on an empty stomach and shouldn't be taken with fruit juice.
+Cetirizine (Zyrtec) often works fastest but is the most likely of the three to cause some drowsiness; loratadine (Claritin) and fexofenadine (Allegra) are the least sedating and comparably non-drowsy — fexofenadine absorbs best on an empty stomach and shouldn't be taken with fruit juice.

 | Zyrtec cetirizine | Claritin loratadine | Allegra fexofenadine | |